 Part of our unrelenting effort to protect the data of our customers and their users has been making sure to meet industry privacy and security standards.
 This includes SOC 2 Types 1 and 2 compliance, as well as GDPR compliance, among others.

 We have also built a handful of technical options into the product as an additional line of defense against privacy risks.
-If you’re interested in learning more about those, you can read more here.

 Any analytics product with APIs is prone to accidentally being sent sensitive information by the user.
 To mitigate this, we have automatic PII detection built into the product that is designed to recognize when sensitive data does end up in Heap so we can stop and eliminate any potential issues before they blow up.
 Additionally, we have a user deletion API that makes it simple for our users to handle user deletion requests under GDPR.